10XGenomics/enclone/README.md

 2. Go to the [enclone release page](https://github.com/10XDev/enclone/releases) and download the latest release(s) for the platform(s) that you need.
 That's at the top of the page.
-At a later data, there will also be separately numbered releases that have passed a more extensive set of tests.
+At a later date, there will also be separately numbered releases that have passed a more extensive set of tests.

 3. Move the file to an appropriate location.
 For a desktop or laptop, an appropriate location